Skip to content

 pass

 Every mutation maps to a PostgreSQL fn_* function.
-FraiseQL calls the function with a single jsonb argument and expects the function to return rows from the corresponding v_* view.
+FraiseQL calls the function with a single jsonb argument and expects the function to return a mutation_response composite row.

 CREATE OR REPLACE FUNCTION fn_create_post(p_input jsonb)